learning-zone/python-basics/README.md

 This will create a new window for you:

-This creates a window with the title ‘My Game’.
+This creates a window with the title 'My Game'.
 You can position your widgets on this.

 Follow this link to know more about Python Libraries